 "Demographics", or "population characteristics", includes analysis of the population of a region.
 Distributions of values within a demographic variable, and across households, as well as trends over time are of interest.

 The aim of this IDP is to provide an overview of the demography of the Nala Local Municipality.

-GEOGRAPHIC AREA POPULATION SIZE AND HOUSEHOLDS "····································· Population s ize Local Municipality area of jurisdiction covers 4,135 km 2 .
-CS 2007 CENSUS 2011 CS 2016 The municipality is therefore geographically the smallest of all 92 585 81 220 78 515 local municipalities in the district.
-Number of Households According to Statistics South Africa: Community Surveys 2016, there was a total number of 23 653 households within the area of jurisdiction of Nala Local Municipality.
+Geographic area Population size and households Nala Local Municipality area of jurisdiction Population size covers 4,135 km2.
+CS 2007 CENSUS 2011 CS 2016 The municipality is therefore 92 585 81 220 78 515 geographically the smallest of all local Number of Households municipalities in the district.
+According to Statistics South Africa: Community Surveys 2016, there was a total number of 23 653 households within the area of jurisdiction of Nala Local Municipality.